annavonbachmann/pogo_pance_draft/README.md

 #### Automated Analysis Workflow

 Run the following scripts sequentially to perform the analysis.
-Make sure to set the correct parameters for your analysis first.
+Make sure to set the correct parameters for your analysis first (at the beginning of the respective scripts and/or your `config.json` file).
 All scripts located at `analysis_pipeline/Illumina`

 ```bash
 python 0_Illumina_preprocess_and_align_illumina_reads.py input_folder --save_ref